 You can store the rinse in your refrigerator for up to five days, after that you’ll want to make a fresh batch to avoid growing bacteria.
 To extend the life of your hair rinse, you can freeze it into ice cubes and melt them when you’re ready to use them.

-There you have an easy and effective hair treatment, just in time to get your hair in time for hot girl summer!
+There you have an easy and effective hair treatment, just in time to get your hair ready in time for your next big outing!

 Looking for more hair advice and styling tips?
 Subscribe to our newsletter to step up your hair game!